macabdul9/ipl-dashboard/README.md

 ### 2. Optimized Loading Time : **Yes**
 - 97 Lighthouse score
 - Code splitting
-- Reused the components for different charts ie: All Pie charts plotted in the web are single component, used props and states to reuse the component.
+- Reused components for different charts ie: All Pie charts in the web app are plotted by resuing single component, with the help of props and states.
-- All states were UI related hence didn't feel the need of using middleware for state management
+- All states were UI related hence didn't feel the need of using middleware for state management.

 ### 3. Mobile Responsive: **Yes**
 - All visualization components are mobile responsive.
 - Chartjs 2 and material-ui components are responsive.
+-
 ### 4. PWA : **Yes**
 - Uses HTTPS
 - Created manifest.json file that meets the installability requirements.